kcctl/kcctl/README.md

-  apply     Applies the given file for registering or updating a connector patch     Modifies the configuration of a connector or logger restart   Restarts a connector or task delete    Deletes the specified connector help      Displays help information about the specified command
+  apply     Applies the given file for registering or updating a connector patch     Modifies the configuration of a connector or logger restart   Restarts a connector or task pause     Pauses a connector resume    Resumes a connector delete    Deletes the specified connector help      Displays help information about the specified command
 ```